KidA001/node-express-template/README.md

 ```

 ## Testing endpoints
-Once the server is running, you can do the following to test the endpoints/services
+Once the server is running (in docker or locally), you can do the following to test the endpoints/services
 `curl http://localhost:3000/` - to check if server is running
 `curl http://localhost:3000/store/my-key\?some\=value\&some-other\=otvalue` - to set values in Redis
 `curl curl http://localhost:my-key` to retrieve values from Redis